causztic/soundboard-discord-bot/README.md

 4. Place your clips in the `clips` folder.
 Number them accordingly from 1 to 10.

 ## Usage
+1. `TOKEN=<your bot token> npm start`
-1. Enter a voice channel
+2. Enter a voice channel
-2. `s!start`
+3. Type `s!start` in a bot accessible channel
-1. Play the respective sound clips by pressing the combination of `ctrl+cmd+n`, where n is a digit from 0 to 9.
+4. Play the respective sound clips by pressing the combination of `ctrl+cmd+n`, where n is a digit from 0 to 9.
 (0 is clip 10)
-6. When you are done, `s!stop` to disconnect the bot.
+5. When you are done, `s!stop` to disconnect the bot.